-Without feathers, parrots are more vulnerable to colder temperatures.
-Likewise, a parrot that constantly picks at its ringworm rash is more likely to bleed and develop an infection.
+Without feathers, parrots are more vulnerable to cold temperatures.
+Likewise, a parrot that constantly picks at the ringworm site is likelier to bleed and get infected.

 Symptoms of Ringworm in Parrots

-Owners may be unaware that their parrot has ringworm.
-That’s because it’s difficult to tell when a parrot has ringworm, especially in the early stages.
+Owners may be unaware a parrot has ringworm in the early stages.
 That’s because:

-- It takes 2-4 weeks for the symptoms of ringworm to appear
+- It takes 2-4 weeks for the symptoms of ringworm to manifest.

-Ringworm can show up anywhere.
-Have you noticed your parrot scratching one or more parts of its body?
+Ringworm can appear anywhere.
+Have you observed the parrot scratching one or more parts of its body?
 If so, while wearing gloves, move the feathers and check for inflamed patches of skin.

-If your parrot is scratching itself excessively, it might break the skin.
-So, this must be resolved, or the bacteria may enter the body via the open wound.
+If a parrot is scratching excessively, it may break the skin.
+This must be resolved, or the bacteria may enter the body via the open wound.

-Ringworm shows up on the skin as inflamed circles.
+Ringworm manifests on the skin as inflamed circles.

-According to Mycopathologia, this symptom will be more prominent in animals than in humans.
+According to Mycopathologia, this symptom will be more prominent in animals.
 They’re characterized by bulging lines surrounding a skin patch that may resemble scar tissue.

 Loss of Feathers

 Once the infection takes hold, the parrot will lose feathers around the irritated area.
-This is a warning sign of ringworm if it develops bald patches outside the molting season.
+A warning sign of ringworm is if it develops bald patches outside the molting season.

 Ringworm is rare in parrots.
-However, if they contract it, here are the likely explanations:
+If they contract it, here’s why:

-Parrots frequently in contact with small children are more likely to get ringworm.
+Parrots who come into contact with small children are most likely to develop ringworm.

 Kids get infected when interacting together, playing outside, and petting animals.
-Your child may then play with your parrot, which can infect your parrot.
+Your child may then play with a pet parrot, which unwittingly infects them.

-If your parrot plays outside, it may get infected by ringworm.
+If a parrot plays outside, it may get infected by ringworm.

-The fungal spores can be found on grass, leaves, or toys left outside.
-If your parrot was rolling around on the lawn, it might have been exposed to fungi.
+The fungal spores on grass, leaves, or outside toys.
+If a parrot was exploring or rolling around on the lawn, it may have been exposed to fungi.

-If the parrot is healthy enough, its immune system will likely prevent infection.
-However, it could bring back the spores on its feathers and infect you, friends, family, and other pets.
+If the parrot is healthy, its immune system will likely prevent infection.
+However, it could bring back the spores on its feathers and infect humans and other pets.

 Illness And Injury

-If a parrot is ill or recovering from an injury, its immune system will be compromised.
+If a parrot is ill or recovering from injury, its immune system will be compromised.

-Aside from that, a parrot may get ringworm due to its medication.
+A parrot may also get ringworm due to its medication.
 For example, antibiotics reduce the number of immune cells in the body.

-The parrot’s age partially determines whether the active spores will lead to infection.
-Very young and old parrots need to be monitored more closely as their bodies aren’t as robust.
+A parrot’s age partially determines whether the active spores lead to infection.
+Young and old parrots must be monitored more closely as their bodies aren’t as robust.

-Young parrots’ bodies are still developing and lack mature cells, while the bodies of old parrots have diminished immune function.
+Juvenile parrots’ bodies are still developing and lack mature cells, while the bodies of senior parrots have diminished immune function.

-A parrot’s chance of getting ringworm is higher in a house with cats or dogs.
+A parrot’s chances of getting ringworm are higher in a home with pet cats or dogs.

-Some animals are asymptomatic carriers, meaning that they exhibit no symptoms.
-This risk is heightened if other animals are allowed to go outside.
+Some animals are asymptomatic carriers, meaning that they show no symptoms.
+This risk is heightened if other animals are allowed outside, which cats and dogs frequently do.

-Some parrots are captured from their natural habitats and smuggled into the country.
-All those parrots are kept together for long periods, spreading ringworm to other birds.
+Some parrots are captured from their natural habitats and smuggled into the country illegally.
+All those parrots are kept together for extended periods, spreading ringworm to other birds.

 A parrot’s living area can be a breeding ground for fungal growth.

-Proper hygiene improves the lives of all living creatures, and parrots are no exception.
-Frequent baths, cage cleaning, and a sterile living area can prevent ringworm.
+Good husbandry improves the lives of parrots.
+Frequent washing, cage cleaning, and a clean living area can prevent many conditions, including ringworm.

-Stress can adversely affect a parrot’s immune system.
-This deterioration of immune cells is commonly seen in parrots that experience long-term stress.
+Stress can compromise a parrot’s immune system.
+A marked reduction in immune efficacy is commonly observed in parrots that endure long-term mental and physical stress.

-Regardless of age, parrots stressed for long periods are more likely to become ill.
+Regardless of age, parrots stressed for long periods are likelier to become ill.

-The immune system of a parrot can’t function properly if it’s malnourished.
+The immune system can’t function properly without nourishment.
 Being malnourished doesn’t always mean the parrot doesn’t get enough to eat.
-Rather, it doesn’t get the nutrition it needs.
+It may not be getting the nutrition it needs to thrive.